Kepler scores the go-ahead run on a passed ball in the Twins’ 6-3 win over the Mariners

 ROSTER MOVES

-The Mariners recalled Sweet and Prelander Berrora and on Wednesday from Double-A Arkansas, while sending down rookie relievers Ty Adcock and Isaiah Campbell.
+The Mariners recalled Sweet and highly ranked prospect Prelander Berrora and on Wednesday from Double-A Arkansas, while sending down rookie relievers Ty Adcock and Isaiah Campbell.

 UP NEXT